quanhaol/MagicMotion/README.md

 <img src="assets/teaser.webp" width="100%" alt="Teaser Image">

 ## 📣 Updates
+- `2025/07/28` 🔥🔥MagicData has been released [`here`](https://huggingface.co/datasets/quanhaol/MagicData).
+Welcome to use our dataset!
 - `2025/06/26` 🔥🔥MagicMotion has been accepted by ICCV2025!🎉🎉🎉
 - `2025/03/28` 🔥🔥We released interactive demo with gradio for MagicMotion.
 - `2025/03/27` MagicMotion can now perform inference on a single 4090 GPU (with less than 24GB of GPU memory).